-If you have worked in many different areas and participated in other laborers' pension plans, you may be entitled to a Reciprocal (Partial) Pension from this Plan and other plans that have executed a reciprocal agreement with the Laborers' International Union of North America (LIUNA).
+If you have worked in many different areas and participated in other Laborers' pension plans, you may be entitled to a Reciprocal (Partial) Pension from the Plan and other plans that have executed a reciprocal agreement with the Laborers' International Union of North America (LIUNA).

-You will be eligible to receive a Reciprocal (Partial) Pension from this Plan if you meet the following requirements:
+You will be eligible to receive a Reciprocal (Partial) Pension from the Plan if you meet the following requirements:

-- Your total combined Years of Vesting Service and/or Pension Credits would entitle you to any type of a pension from this Plan; - You have at least one Year of Vesting Service or Pension Credit under this Plan and each of the plans in which you participated based on those plans' rules; and - If applying for a Disability Pension, you meet the criteria of Total and Permanent Disability under this Plan; or - If applying for any other type of pension, you meet the minimum age requirements of this Plan.
+- Your total combined Years of Vesting Service and/or Pension Credits would entitle you to any type of a pension from the Plan; - You have at least one Year of Vesting Service or Pension Credit under the Plan and each of the plans in which you participated based on those plans' rules; and - If applying for a Disability Pension, you meet the criteria of Total and Permanent Disability under the Plan; or - If applying for any other type of pension, you meet the minimum age requirements of the Plan.

-The amount of your Reciprocal (Partial) Pension from this Plan is based on the Pension and Bonus Credits earned under this Plan.
+The amount of your Reciprocal (Partial) Pension from the Plan is based on the Pension and Bonus Credits earned under the Plan.